This documentation is for a previous release of Cloud Manager. Go to the docs for the latest release.

 The default "mgmt" firewall policy allows inbound HTTPS access from all IP addresses.
 If you modified this default policy, or if you created your own firewall policy, you must associate the HTTPS protocol with that policy and enable access from the Cloud Manager host.

-On the Working Environments page, click Add Working Environment.
+On the Working Environments page, click Add environment.

 Under Discover, select one of the icons to discover an ONTAP cluster.